 UFE at Houston Fibroids

-Uterine fibroid embolization is a less invasive procedure, often as an alternative to a myomectomy or hysterectomy.
-Our physicians, located in Katy and Bellaire, specialize in UFE to treat fibroid tumors.
-Contact us to learn more about uterine fibroid embolization and your ideal treatment opportunities.
+Uterine fibroid embolization is a minimally invasive procedure, often used as an alternative to a myomectomy or hysterectomy.
+Our physicians, located in Houston, Katy and Sugar Land, each specialize in UFE to treat women afflicted with fibroid tumors.
+Contact Houston Fibroids to learn more about uterine fibroid embolization and your ideal treatment opportunities.

 Read more about: